Powered by the Apocalypse: Reception and analysis

-Bitch magazine has commented on the messy interconnected relationships the system produces.
-Berge also commented on the messy nature of characters in PbtA games and highlighted that many PbtA games "actively support queer narrative".
-Screen Rant highlighted Vincent Baker's game design theory articles; specifically, "designers building their own 'Powered By The Apocalypse' games will learn from posts that talk about how to construct 'Moves,' how to refine a game through iteration, and how to move the themes of a 'PBTA' game away from conflict and towards other transformative experiences".
+Multiple reviews discuss how the system's reliance on moves provides a streamlined focus on the fiction.
+Emily VanDerWerff for Vox wrote that the "stripped-down simplicity makes PBTA games a natural fit for people spreading their wings either as players or game masters."
+Bitch magazine commented on the messy interconnected relationships the system produces.
+Academic PS Berge also commented on the messy nature of characters in PbtA games and highlighted that many PbtA games "actively support queer narrative".
+Coleman Gailloreto of Screen Rant highlighted Vincent Baker's game design theory articles, noting that "designers building their own 'Powered By The Apocalypse' games will learn from posts that talk about how to construct 'Moves,' how to refine a game through iteration, and how to move the themes of a 'PBTA' game away from conflict and towards other transformative experiences".